paulMuema/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chgrp school hello - changes group owner to school for file hello. telnet towel.blinkenlights.nl - Plays StarWars IV episode in terminal. chown --from=guillaume betty hello - changes owner of file hello to betty only if owner is user guillaume.
+chgrp school hello - changes group owner to school for file hello. telnet towel.blinkenlights.nl - Plays StarWars IV episode in terminal. chown --from=guillaume betty hello - changes owner of file hello to betty only if owner is user guillaume. chown vincent:staff * - changes owner to vincent and group owner to staff for all files and directories in working directory. chown -h vincent:staff _hello - changes owner to vincent and group owner to staff for the symbolic link _hello.